 I was 40 years old when I started Muay Thai training in Thailand (still am at the time of writing) and apart from hiking I did almost no other fitness regime before I started, and I had never done any other martial art before.

 So if you are looking for Muay Thai lessons and are a complete beginner don’t worry, so was I and I survived.

-I had always liked Muay Thai but it was thanks to a friend who signed up to a one month Muay Thai camp in Thailand that got me into it.
+I had always liked Muay Thai and I signed up to a one-month Muay Thai camp in Thailand that got me into it.

 After all Muay Thai is one of the most intense cardio workouts you can do.